CARE ACT 2014

 Where the adult has care and support needs, an assessment should continue, and a decision should be made about whether they have eligible needs and, if so, how these will be met.
 The assessment should run parallel to the safeguarding enquiry and the enquiry should not disrupt the assessment process or the meeting of eligible needs.

-An adult’s needs may fluctuate, at the time of the assessment therefore they may not be indicative of their needs more generally.
+An adult’s needs may fluctuate, and the needs identified at the time of the assessment may not be indicative of their needs more generally.
 Consideration should be given as to whether someone’s current level of need is likely to fluctuate and what their ongoing needs for care and support are likely to be.
 This is the case both for short term fluctuations, which may be over the course of the day, and longer term changes in the level of the adult’s needs.
 The assessment also considers an adult’s wider care and support needs.
 This may include types of care and support the individual has received in the past and their general medical history, which may be indicative of their current care and support needs.
 Account should also be taken of what fluctuations in need can be reasonably expected based on the experience of others with a similar condition/s.
 The benefit of adopting this comprehensive approach to assessment is the consideration of an individual’s wider wellbeing may allow types of care and support or information and advice to be provided that delay or prevent the development of further needs in the future.

 Assessment is a key element in prevention.
 During the assessment needs that could be reduced, or where escalation could be delayed, can be identified and people’s wellbeing may be improved by providing:

-Such interventions at an early stage can help to sustain the independence and wellbeing of people.
+Such strengths-based interventions at an early stage can help to sustain the independence and wellbeing of people.
 Where the adult may benefit from such types of support, they should be supported to access them.

 In parallel with assessing a person’s needs, local authorities must consider the benefits of approaches which delay or prevent the development of needs in individuals.
 This applies to both people with current needs that may be reduced or met through available universal services in the community, and those without needs who may otherwise require care and support in the future.
 This could include directing people to services such as community support groups which ensure that people feel supported, including an ability to participate in their local community.
 It may also include helping the person to access services which the local authority provides as part of its universal offer on prevention.
 Local authorities can also support the person in understanding other types of support available to them, such as within their own support networks, for example to seek to promote access to appropriate employment, education or training, which can be an effective way of maintaining independence.
-Such interventions at an early stage will help to sustain the independence and wellbeing of people (see Preventing, Reducing or Delaying Needs and Information and Advice).
+Such interventions at an early stage will help to sustain the independence and wellbeing of people (see Preventing, Reducing or Delaying Needs and Information and Advice chapters).

 Where the local authority judges that the person may benefit from such types of support, it should take steps to support the person to access those services.
 The local authority may ‘pause’ the assessment process to allow time for the benefits of such activities to be realised, so that the final assessment of need (and determination of eligibility) is based on the remaining needs which have not been met through such interventions.
 For example, if the local authority believes that a person may benefit from a short term reablement service which is available locally, it may put that in place and complete the assessment following the provision of that service.

 Assessment should adopt a whole family approach to ensure a holistic view is taken of the adult’s needs and identify how the adult’s needs for care and support impact on family members or others in their support network.
 This requires the local authority to identify the impact of the person’s needs on family members or anyone who may be part of the adult’s wider network of care and support.
-In considering the impact of the adult’s needs on those around them, consideration must be given as to whether or not the provision of information and advice would be beneficial to those people who are identified (see Information and Advice).
+In considering the impact of the adult’s needs on those around them, consideration must be given as to whether or not the provision of information and advice would be beneficial to those people who are identified (see Information and Advice chapter).
 For example, this may include signposting to any support services in the local community.

 An assessment of an adult needing care and support or of a carer can be combined with any other assessment being carried out either for that adult or another adult, where both the individual and carer agree and the consent condition is met in relation to a child.
 This avoids undertaking two separate assessments when they are intrinsically linked.
 If either of the individuals concerned does not agree to a combined assessment, the assessments should be carried out separately.